Autonomous quantum machines and the finite sized Quasi-Ideal clock: Results (Overview)

 This is intrinsically related to the time-states not being good clocks themselves.
-On the contrary, for a Gaussian superposition of clock states, \begin{result}[See Theorem \ref{Quasi-Canonical commutation} for the most general version]
+However, while the time and energy operators cannot obey the canonical commutation relation themselves, they do approximate it when applied to the subspace of clock states that we propose.
+Specifically, for complex Gaussian superpositions of time states $\ket{\Psi_\textup{nor}(k_0)}$, \begin{result}[See Theorem \ref{Quasi-Canonical commutation} for the most general version]